sauraen/HQStreamer2/README.md

 Regarding Mac OS 10.15 (Catalina): As an experimental open-source program, HQStreamer2 is neither code-signed nor notarized by Apple.
 Apple does not officially support such software on Catalina, and may completely ban all such software on future versions of Mac OS.
 However, there is a workaround to permit individual programs to run on Catalina despite these restrictions.
 * For standalone or relay: Right-click or Ctrl-click on the app and choose Open.
 In the security dialog box that pops up, choose Open.
 * For the plugins: After you attempt to load the plugin into your DAW and receive the security warning, close your DAW.
 Go to the Apple menu  > System Preferences > Security & Privacy > General.
 There will be a notice about HQStreamer2 being unidentified.
 Click the Open Anyway button, then reopen your DAW and if necessary rescan for plugins.

-## Download

-Downloads are in the `Downloads` folder above.
-Choose your platform, then click on the file you want, then on the following page click the Download button.
-(Don't right-click to save the file.)

-On Mac, HQStreamer2.dmg is a standard "installer", containing all versions of the software.
-After opening the .dmg file on your computer, double-click on InstallForSystem or InstallForUser to install HQStreamer2 for all users or just yourself.
-Either of these options installs the standalone app and all plugin versions.
-Please note that InstallForSystem will be compatible with more hosts, but requires admin privileges.

-If you are a developer, please clone (or fork) the repo.
-Pull requests are welcome!

 ## Manual Installation